joshuahamsa/XLS-Proposals/NFToken-Trading.md

 ## 1. Overview

 We propose:
-* Modifying `NFTokenOfferCreate` transaction type.
+* Modifying `NFTokenCreateOffer` transaction type.
 * Modifying `NFTokenOffer` ledger object.

 This feature will require an amendment, tentatively titled `NFTokenTrading`.